-\succ the applied neural networks and the derived mathematical models adequately described the fermentation process and the change in the total amount of esters in its course, depending on the technological conditions.
+the applied neural networks and the derived mathematical models adequately described the fermentation process and the change in the total amount of esters in its course, depending on the technological conditions.

-during the alcoholic fermentation, the esters followed a tendency to increase with decreasing the temperature, increasing the amount of yeast culture and the time of the process.
+during the alcoholic fermentation, the esters followed a tendency to increase with decreasing temperature, increasing the amount of the yeast culture and the time of the process.

-➤ The strains Badachoni and 24-6 showed the highest ester-producing capacity at the temperature of 20 °C and with 4% inoculum of the yeast culture.
-The strain Badachoni quantitatively produced more esters than 24-6.
+The Badachoni and the 24-6 strains showed the highest ester producing capacity at the temperature of 20 °C and with the 4% inoculum of the yeast culture.
+The Badachoni strain quantitatively produced more esters than the 24-6.

-\succ no significant differences were observed in the ratio of the main chemical indicators from the composition of the obtained wines fermented with both strains.
+no significant differences were observed in the ratio of the main chemical indicators from the composition of the obtained wines fermented with both strains.
 As the fermentation temperature became higher, the content of alcohol and the sugar free extract in the experimental samples increased.

-→ there was no strict correlation between the amount of esters and the organoleptic features of the wines.
-From the variants of the strain 24-6, with the highest score (77.44 points) was the sample containing the most esters and obtained at 20 °C/4%.
-From the variants of the strain Badachoni, the sample obtained at 24 °C/2% received the highest score (78.00 points).
+there was no strict correlation between the amount of esters and the organoleptic features of the wines.
+From the variants of the 24-6 strain, the highest score (77.44 points) was achieved by the sample containing the most esters and it was obtained at 20 °C/4%.
+From the variants of the Badachoni strain, the sample obtained at 24 °C/2% received the highest score (78.00 points).